multipath-tcp/mptcp-vagrant/README.md

 Requirements
 ============
-You need vagrant and virtualbox.
+You need a recent vagrant installed and virtualbox.
 Get it at http://www.vagrantup.com/downloads.html and https://www.virtualbox.org/wiki/Downloads

+When vagrant is installed, you need to install the vagrant-trigger plugin:

 You also need to have root access via sudo so the script can add NAT rules.
-Currently onle Linux hosts with iptables are supported.
+Currently only Linux hosts with iptables are supported.

 Using it
 ========